On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

-\begin{remark} We observe that the property of being an $\mrm{HF}$-order is first-order expressible, by a (possibly infinite) set of formulas, in the language $L\cup \{ <, P\}$ where $<$ is a binary relation and $P$ is a relation of arity $\mrm{max}(X_\mathcal{K})$.
-Notice that the existence of $\mrm{max}(X_\mathcal{K})$ is always guaranteed by Condition \ref{context}(\ref{condition:I}).
-The fact that $<$ is a linear order is clearly expressible by a sentence, and similarly we can express that $P$ is a partition of $B\setminus A$ in convex sets of size $\leq \mrm{max}(X_\mathcal{K})$ (notice that we also need to use some technical device such as repetition of the last occurring element to encode pieces of the partition which have length shorter than $\mrm{max}(X_\mathcal{K})$).
-Therefore we can encode Condition \ref{def_HF_order}(\hyperref[HF1]{H1}) with a first-order formula.
+\begin{remark} We observe that the property of being a $\mrm{HF}$-order is first-order expressible, by a (possibly infinite) set of formulas, in the language $L\cup \{ <, P\}$ where $<$ is a binary relation and $P$ is a relation of arity $\mrm{max}(\mathbf{X}_\mathcal{K})$ (notice that the existence of $\mrm{max}(\mathbf{X}_\mathcal{K})$ is always guaranteed by Condition \ref{context}(\ref{condition:I})).
+The fact that $<$ is a linear order is clearly expressible by a sentence and, similarly, we can express that $P$ is a partition of $B\setminus A$ in convex sets of size $\leq \mrm{max}(\mathbf{X}_\mathcal{K})$ (notice that we also need to use some technical device such as repetition of the last occurring element to encode pieces of the partition which have length shorter than $\mrm{max}(\mathbf{X}_\mathcal{K})$).
+It follows that Condition \ref{def_HF_order}(\hyperref[HF1]{H1}) can be expressed by a first-order formula.
 Similarly, since by Remark \ref{the_type_remark} we can capture the strong submodel relation $\oleq$ in first-order logic, we can also express Condition \ref{def_HF_order}(\hyperref[HF2]{H2}) by a set of formulas in $L\cup \{ <, P\}$. \end{remark}

-The following Lemma is essentially a generalisation of \cite[Lemma 1]{sieben} to the abstract setting of a class $(\mathcal{K},\oleq)$ satisfying the conditions from \ref{context}.
+The following Lemma is essentially a generalisation of \cite[Lem.~1]{sieben} to the abstract setting of a class $(\mathcal{K},\oleq)$ satisfying the conditions from Context~\ref{context}.